-Outlook is a module included in the package of Microsoft Office.
-It is an email management service with ease-of-use capability.
-In fact, it is a stand-alone package with calendar, contact manager, task manager etc. So, it reduces the hindrance of going back and forth to send and view emails, manage meetings and handle the tasks to be performed.
+Outlook is a module included in the Microsoft Office package.
+It is an email management service with easy-to-use capabilities.
+In fact, it is a stand-alone package that features a calendar, contact manager, task manager, and more.
+As a result, it reduces the inconvenience of going back and forth to send and view emails, manage meetings, and handle tasks to be performed.

 A number of users have reported an error related to Outlook initialization.
-This error is presented with a memory address i.e. 0x80000003.
-It also states that Outlook application failed to initialize properly.
-So, it doesn’t let the application to run properly and increases the chances of more issues in the future.
+This error is presented with a memory address, i.e., 0x80000003.
+It also states that the Outlook application failed to initialize properly.
+Consequently, it prevents the application from running smoothly and increases the chances of more issues in the future.

 This error can occur due to a number of reasons.
-Sometimes, add-ins can be corrupted causing the Outlook to suffer problems.
-On the other hand, programs running in background can also create conflicts with outlook.
+Sometimes, corrupted add-ins can cause Outlook to experience problems.
+On the other hand, programs running in the background can also create conflicts with Outlook.

-Before you begin; please take a look at the list of installed programs and see if a program called EMET is installed; if it is try uninstalling it and then test.
-If it still doesnt works; then proceed with the listed methods below.
+Before you begin, please take a look at the list of installed programs and see if a program called EMET is installed.
+If it is, try uninstalling it and then test.
+If it still doesn’t work, then proceed with the listed methods below.

 Follow the methods below in order to fix this error with Outlook.

-To reset outlook toolbar template, close the outlook completely.
-After closing it down, search and rename files named outcmd.dat and outlprnt.
-Follow the steps below to get it done.
+To reset the Outlook toolbar template, close Outlook completely.
+After shutting it down, search for and rename files named ‘outcmd.dat‘ and ‘outlprnt‘.
+Follow the steps below to complete the process.

-To search for the files mentioned above in Windows XP, navigate to C:\Documents and Settings\\Application Data\Microsoft\Outlook and right click over the files to rename them e.g. (outcmd.old or outlprnt.old).
+To search for the files mentioned above in Windows XP, navigate to C:\Documents and Settings\\Application Data\Microsoft\Outlook, and right-click on the files to rename them, for example, outcmd.old or outlprnt.old.

-To search for these files inside Windows Vista and its successors, navigate to C:\\AppData\Roaming\Microsoft\Outlook and do the same as in Windows XP.
+To search for these files in Windows Vista and its successors, navigate to C:\\AppData\Roaming\Microsoft\Outlook and perform the same steps as in Windows XP.

-Registering an important Outlook file can also resolve this problem with outlook.
-Follow the instructions to get it done.
+Registering an important Outlook file can also resolve this problem with Outlook.
+Follow the instructions to complete the process.

 Registering in Windows XP:

-If you are have trouble with Outlook inside Windows XP, then, you can register the outlook file opening the Run command by pressing Win + R keys on the keyboard and typing regsvr32 OLE32.DLL and pressing Enter on the keyboard.
+If you are having trouble with Outlook in Windows XP, you can register the Outlook file by opening the Run command.
+Press the Win + R keys on your keyboard, type ‘regsvr32 OLE32.DLL,’ and press Enter.

-As I mentioned above, outlook add-ins can get corrupted causing the error 0x80000003 to occur.
-So, disabling the add-ins can do the trick for you.
+As I mentioned above, Outlook add-ins can become corrupted, causing error 0x80000003 to occur.
+So, disabling the add-ins might resolve the issue for you.

-1. Open the Outlook.
-If you can’t open it, then run it in safe-mode by pressing Win + R and typing outlook /safe inside the Run command.
-Press OK
+1. Open Outlook.
+If you cannot open it, run it in safe mode by pressing Win + R and typing ‘outlook /safe’ inside the Run command.
+Press OK.

-Sometimes, external programs can also interfere with Outlook restricting it to initialize properly.
-So, you need to check the Firewall, Antivirus, Toolbars, Yahoo and other Desktop programs interacting with Outlook.
-You would be required to disable these programs one by one and checking the Outlook every time if it works or not.
+Sometimes, external programs can also interfere with Outlook, restricting it from initializing properly.
+Therefore, you need to check the firewall, antivirus, toolbars, Yahoo, and other desktop programs that interact with Outlook.
+You will be required to disable these programs one by one and check Outlook each time to see if it works or not.

-If the above method doesn’t make you happy, then you need to create a new Profile inside Outlook.
-Go to the following link to Create a new Outlook Profile.
+If the above method doesn’t make you happy, then you need to create a new profile in Outlook.
+Go to the following link to create a new Outlook profile.

-When you are in vain completely and none of the above mentioned methods works for you, so, it is the right time to reinstall the Outlook.
-For that purpose, go to Control Panel > Programs and Features -> Uninstall a Program and double click on Microsoft Office from the list (then choose repair) or uninstall it and then re-install from the installation media if you have.
+When you are completely in vain and none of the above-mentioned methods work for you, it is the right time to reinstall Outlook.
+For that purpose, go to Control Panel > Programs and Features -> Uninstall a Program and double-click on Microsoft Office from the list (then choose repair), or uninstall it and then reinstall it from the installation media, if you have it.